statisticsnorway/statbus/README.md

 Make sure you get the classifications as good as possible before starting with units.
 A small unit file is recomended, in order to verify that classifications are matching the data loaded in the unit-loads (7 & 8)
 Error messages, hints and teqniques are described at: www.statbus.org   https://www.statbus.org/files/Statbus_faq_load.html

+### Testdrive Statbus in the cloud
+Statbus can be tested and demonstrated in the cloud.
+Countries have their own country domains where they test the system with sountry specific classificatios and unit-data.
+We recommmend to postphone local installation until testing the application with country specific data has successfully completed with a all classifications but with limitided number of business units.